+Lifecycle marketing plays an important role in helping you obtain customers the first time and keep them coming back.
 When you use digital marketing, you’ll spend time engaging leads and getting them to convert into customers.
 Once you obtain leads and get them to convert, your goal is to get them to continue to purchase from your business.
-Lifecycle marketing plays an important role in helping you obtain customers the first time and keep them coming back.

 In this post, we’ll discuss the basics of lifecycle marketing and three methods you can use to help your business retain more leads.
+Let’s get started!

 Lifecycle marketing, also known as customer lifecycle marketing, focuses on the cycle of gaining, converting, and retaining leads.

 The goal is to turn first time customers into repeat customers.
 When you use lifecycle marketing, you want to engage your audience from start to finish.

 Your audience should check out your business, stay engaged, and eventually convert.
 This requires implementing numerous strategies to keep your audience engaged and interested in your business.

-When you use lifecycle marketing, you retain customers for the long haul.
+When you use customer lifecycle marketing, you retain customers for the long haul.
 Instead of focusing on earning individual conversions, you focus on building a relationship with your leads and giving them a reason to return to your business.
-If you’re going to successfully use lifecycle marketing, you need to understand your audience.
+If you’re going to successfully use lifecycle digital marketing, you need to understand your audience.

 It’s important that you know your audience well so that you can deliver better content to them.

-The three phrases of lifecycle marketing
+The three phases of lifecycle marketing

 The first step of lifecycle marketing is to attract your audience to get them interested in your business.
 This step requires you to garner interested leads through various marketing strategies.

 Targeting your audience is a key component of the attract phase.

 You’ll want to provide them with enticing content and information that attracts them to your business.
 Once you draw them in, you will capture these leads by getting them to connect with your business.

-You will show how them why your products are the best fit for their needs.
+You will show them how and why your products are the best fit for their needs.

 This is the part of the cycle where you’ll educate your audience about your products.
 Show them the best features of your products and how those features will improve their lives.
 It will help nurture them towards conversion.

-Another part of the selling phase is proposing offers your leads that are too tempting to pass up.
+Equally important to the selling phase of lifecycle marketing is proposing offers to your leads that are too tempting to pass up.

 Once you sell your leads on your product, they’ll make the purchase.

 This is the point when you wow them throughout and after the process.
 If you made any promises to your audience, you need to fulfill them.
 Whether it is fast shipping or a high-quality product, you need to make sure that promise is fulfilled.

 If they really like your product, following up with additional products you think they’ll like will encourage them to make another purchase.

 Additionally, encourage your leads to invite interested parties to check out your page.
 It will help you earn more valuable leads for your business.
-If you want to achieve success with lifecycle marketing, you need to attract leads, sell them on your products, and wow them.
+If you want to achieve success with customer lifecycle marketing, you need to attract leads, sell them on your products, and wow them.

 This will help you earn more valuable leads and bring repeat customers.

-3 strategies to use with lifecycle marketing
+3 digital lifecycle marketing strategies

-To successfully use lifecycle marketing, you need to implement the right digital marketing tactics.
+To successfully use digital lifecycle marketing, you need to implement the right digital marketing tactics.

 1. Pay-per-click (PPC) advertising